jadecobra/gym/python_tdd/docs/tdd_calculator.md

 - what is the `TestCalculator` class? it is a container for the tests we are about to write
 - what is `unittest.TestCase`? a class defined in the `unitest` library which contains a bunch of `methods|functions` for testing code that `TestCalculator` inherits so I do not have to rewrite them
 - what is inheritance? a simple way to think of it is that `TestCalculator` is a child of `unittest.TestCase`
+- what is `def test_failure`? it is the definition of a test function to test the system being built?
+- what is `self`? self refers to the `TestCalculator` class.
+To access things within the class `self` is used, it avoids having to say `TestCalculator.assertFalse(True)`
+- what is `self.assertFalse(True)`? an assert statement that is a substitute for `assert False == True` which is like asking the question `is False equal to True?`

 to test the code, write the following in the terminal